 We tested compliance with what we considered the most important conditions of the grants.
 Unless otherwise stated in our report, we applied the VOCA compensation program guidelines (VOCA Guidelines), and the DOJ Grants Financial Guides as our primary criteria.
 We also reviewed relevant CDPS policies and procedures, including the CDPS Standards for Administration of the Crime Victim Compensation Programs and the Colorado Crime Victim Compensation Statute.
-Finally, we interviewed CDPS personnel to determine how it administered the VOCA funds and obtained and reviewed CDPS records reflecting grant activity.4 methodology, as well as further detail on the criteria we applied for our audit.
-Appendix 2 presents a schedule of our dollar-related findings.
+Finally, we interviewed CDPS personnel to determine how it administered the VOCA funds and obtained and reviewed CDPS records reflecting grant activity.

-3 This program defines criminal violence to include drunk driving and domestic violence.
+&lt;sup>3 This program defines criminal violence to include drunk driving and domestic violence.